wwqrd/wwqrd.github.io/content/blog/running-nomad-on-my-homelab.md

 title = "Running Nomad On My Home Lab" date = "2024-10-17" template = "post.html"
-tags = ["homelab", "nomad", "consul", "traefik", "kubernetes"]
+[extra]
+tags = ["homelab", "nomad", "consul", "traefik", "kubernetes"] hype = "Setting up Nomad on my homelab: a straightforward alternative to Kubernetes for orchestrating smart home and utility services.
+Here’s how I configured Nomad, Consul, and Traefik for a flexible, containerized setup."
 +++

 I've had Nomad running on my homelab for over a month now, and I’m still really excited about it 🎉.
 It’s been fun and surprisingly simple!
 This post is about the transition from a patchwork of small utilities to an orchestrated home lab setup, and why it was Nomad that stuck.